jsgoupil/quickbooks-sync/README.md

 ### Step X ###
 You can register other steps such as `UpdateCustomer`, `InvoiceQuery`, etc. Just make your own!

+## QuickBooks TimeZone bug ##
+QbXml doesn't handle Daylight Saving Time properly when it comes to DateTime.
+When the Daylight Saving Time is activated, the times returned by QuickBooks are off by the delta DST (typically 1h).

+To overcome this problem, if you provide a TimeZoneInfo, QbXml package will fix the times that are not properly set.
+Use the `QbXmlResponseOptions.TimeZoneBugFix` by overriding `SyncManager.GetOptions()` and provide the timezone where QuickBooks Desktop is installed.

 ## Contributing